This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 Starbucks Spinach and Feta Breakfast Wraps

 I don’t know about the rest of the country, but in Washington, there is a Starbucks on every corner.
-It’s a convenient and fast stop and they always have some healthier options on the menu.
-One of my favorite things to grab at Starbucks is their Spinach and Feta Breakfast Wraps.
+It’s a convenient and fast stop and they always have some breakfast options on the menu.
+One of my favorite things to grab is their Spinach and Feta Breakfast Wraps.

 If you like this recipe, try our Starbucks egg white bites or our Starbucks banana bread.